mzau/broke-cluster/FAQ.md

 ### Q: What about Kubernetes/Docker?

-**A: We're building something simpler:**
+**A: Apple Silicon GPU performance requires native execution:**

+**Technical Reality (2025):**
+- MLX/Metal needs native macOS GPU access for performance
+- Containers would force CPU-only execution (~10x slower)
+- Apple's container platform still in early development

-Think "Kubernetes ideas without Kubernetes complexity."
-BROKE focuses on intelligent routing rather than container orchestration, targeting small teams (5-10 users) rather than enterprise-scale deployments.
+**Architectural Philosophy:** "Kubernetes ideas without Kubernetes complexity" - intelligent routing for small teams (5-10 users), not enterprise container orchestration.

-**Philosophy:** Right-sized complexity for the problem - team coordination, not data center management.
+**BROKE Scope:** Native multi-node MLX inference only.
+Container deployment is out-of-scope for the core server.

 ### Q: Can I use this for production?